 - It helps in weight management and is required for building muscle mass

 - Eggs are extremely versatile and can be adapted to any meal of the day with its various preparations

 Hence, it can be rightly said that whole eggs are one of the most nutritious foods gifted to us.
 These nutrient dense eggs also provide great satiety.
-There are few risks associated with eating eggs, unless one suffers from an egg allergy.
+There are few risks associated with eating eggs unless one suffers from an egg allergy.
 Also, eating raw eggs carries a risk of bacterial contamination so make sure you cook the egg well.
-Add in some low calorie vegetables along with your egg preparation and get your daily dose of protein and fiber.
+Add in some low-calorie vegetables along with your egg preparation and get your daily dose of protein and fiber.
 The variety of dishes that can be prepared with these simple eggs is endless.
-Have them boiled, fried, scrambled, as omelettes with vegetables, as a filling for your sandwiches, add it to your gravies and this list could go on.
+Have them boiled, fried, scrambled, as omelets with vegetables, as a filling for your sandwiches, add it to your gravies and this list could go on.
 Include eggs in the diet of your family members, young and old alike and see the difference for yourself.